sagemath/sagewiki_to_gh-2022-10-10/days11/projects.md

 == Work on IPython topics that affect Sage directly ==
 People: Fernando Perez, William Stein to provide list of topics and feedback.

 == Enumeration of relative quadratic extensions ==
 People: John Voight

+== High Level Memory Profiling and Modular Forms Memory Caching Issues ==
+People: Michael Abshoff - understanding of guppy and muppy ought to be helpful